How to Make Affordable Summer Wedding Flowers

 A Backyard Wedding

-My brother and my sister-in-law hosted the most beautiful wedding last Saturday and everything was spectacular.
+My brother and my sister-in-law hosted the most beautiful wedding at their home and everything was spectacular.
 My two sisters and I made all of the centerpieces in colors that complimented the bridal party and I just love these purple and white flowers!

 Tips for Making Affordable Summer Wedding Flowers